thelowesttype/thelowesttype.github.io/content/aboutme/index.md

 <br>
 Since early days of my schooling I was really into ~~breaking~~ making things.<br>
 One of the first big projects I created, water level indicator back in 6<sup>th</sup> grade started my roller coaster journey by introducing me to a transistor and by and large to the whole domain of electronics.
 And then I quickly realized, this is what I want to keep on doing in my life.
-<br> <br> In my free time, I also dabble into swimming, cycling, doing animation and SFX <a href="https://www.youtube.com/channel/UC7BLVR5OvHzaD7utOEuk94g" target="_blank">projects</a>.
+<br> <br> In my free time, I also dabble into swimming, cycling, doing animation and <a href="https://www.youtube.com/channel/UC7BLVR5OvHzaD7utOEuk94g" target="_blank">SFX projects</a>.
 I also love percussion instruments like tabla, drums.

 ### <img src="https://emojis.slackmojis.com/emojis/images/1617817329/28102/music_robot.gif?1617817329" style="padding-bottom: 19px;" width="40"/> Projects I am working on :
 - Quadruped Robot